TheDataDean/google-data-analytics-professional-capstone/README.md

 ![bike type chart](https://github.com/TheDataDean/google-data-analytics-professional-capstone/blob/main/total_docked%2C%20total_classic%2C%20total_electric%20by%20member_casual.png)

 To analysis bike use on different days and at different times of days I decided that a visual analysis would be useful so I switched over to Tableau.

+You can [view this on Tableau](https://public.tableau.com/app/profile/dean.walsh/viz/GoogleCapstoneProjectTimeAnalysis/Dashboard1) or here is an image: